ml-archive/nodes-php-cache/README.md

 [![Watch repository on GitHub](https://img.shields.io/github/watchers/nodes-php/cache.svg?style=social&label=Watch)](https://github.com/nodes-php/cache/watchers)
 [![Fork repository on GitHub](https://img.shields.io/github/forks/nodes-php/cache.svg?style=social&label=Fork)](https://github.com/nodes-php/cache/network)

-## Introduction
+## 📝 Introduction

-One thing we at [Nodes](http://nodesagency.com) have been missing in [Laravel](http://laravel.com/docs) is more structure of where the cache settings can be found, and some helpers to crete cache params
+One thing we at [Nodes](http://nodesagency.com) have been missing a lot in [Laravel](http://laravel.com/docs) is more structure of managing caches.

+We've come up with a more flexible and structured way of managing caches and their lifetime.
+Also we've created a few helper methods to make it all a bit easier and awesome.

-## Installation
+## 📦 Installation

 To install this package you will need: